 Severe coughing (child gets red or blue in the face and makes a high-pitched whooping after cough)

 Eye discharge (thick mucus or pus draining from eye, or pink eye)

 Child is irritable, continuously crying, or required more attention than you can provide without risking the health and safety of other children in your care.

 All medication given to a child at Granny's Schoolhouse must be authorized with a written statement from the physician and/or parent.
-All medication must be in the original container, indication the child's name, type and date of prescribed medication, as well as amount and time of dosage.
-When medication is brought to Granny's Schoolhouse, it is to be given to the director so that is can be stored properly.
-A medication form must be completed and signed by the parent.
+All medication must be in the original container, indicating the child's name, type and date of prescribed medication, as well as amount and time of dosage.
+When medication is brought to Granny's Schoolhouse, it is to be given to the Director so that is can be stored properly.
+A medication form must be completed and signed by the parent and doctor.